denimwenda/alx-low_level_programming/0x0E-structures_typedef/README.md

-a new type struct dog with the following elements
+Define a new type dog_t as a new name for the type struct dog